anonymousdouble/KodStand/data/rule/eslint/deprecated/spaced-comment.md

 # spaced-comment
 ## Overview

 Enforce consistent spacing after the `//` or `/*` in a comment

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 Some style guides require or disallow a whitespace immediately after the initial `//` or `/*` of a comment.
 Whitespace after the `//` or `/*` makes it easier to read text in comments.
 On the other hand, commenting out code is easier without having to put a whitespace right after the `//` or `/*`.

 ## Rule Details

 This rule will enforce consistency of spacing after the start of a comment `//` or `/*`.
 It also provides several exceptions for various documentation styles.

 ## Options

 The rule takes two options.

+-
 The first is a string which be either `"always"` or `"never"`.
 The default is `"always"`.

+-
 If `"always"` then the `//` or `/*` must be followed by at least one whitespace.

+-
 If `"never"` then there should be no whitespace following.

+-
 This rule can also take a 2nd option, an object with any of the following keys: `"exceptions"` and `"markers"`.

-The `"exceptions"` value is an array of string patterns which are considered exceptions to the rule.
+- The `"exceptions"` value is an array of string patterns which are considered exceptions to the rule.
 The rule will not warn when the pattern starts from the beginning of the comment and repeats until the end of the line or `*/` if the comment is a single line comment.
 Please note that exceptions are ignored if the first argument is `"never"`.